RamosPabloA/NPC_Dusk_MOD/dusk-readme.txt

 2. Installation
 ----------------

+Windows:
-To install the mod, unpack the archive into your BG2 directory and run Setup-Dusk.exe.
+Copy the content of the ZIP file into your BG2 directory and:

-Once you see the Readme, the installation is complete.

-To reinstall or uninstall the mod, run Setup-Dusk.exe in your game directory.
+    Execute setup-dusk.exe and follow the instructions

+macOS:
+Copy the content of the ZIP file into you BG2 directory and:

+    Open Terminal then go to game directory
+    Grant execution permission to the installation scripts chmod +x setup-dusk* Execute the script and follow the instructions ./setup-dusk.command

 -----------------------
 3. Features